Download the Enterprise Information Technology Acquisition Policy

 - ITD Security Policies and Standards, including but not limited to the Commonwealth Enterprise Information Security Policy;

-- Other procurement or contractual terms, standards, or policies that may be adopted by ITD or OSD from time to time.
+- Other procurement or contractual terms, standards, or policies that may be adopted by EOTSS or OSD from time to time.

 - Contractual Language:

 - Applicable Entities must conduct a Best Value evaluation of their IT Acquisition that incorporates the Evaluation Criteria identified in Section IV.

 - Applicable Entities must consider as part of the Best Value evaluation all practical solutions that fulfill the requirements (e.g. in the case of software procurements, Applicable Agencies must consider, where available and practical, open standards compliant Open Source Software and Proprietary Software as well as open standards compliant Public Sector Code Sharing at the local, state and federal levels).

 - Applicable Entities that have received permission from OSD and EOTSS to post their own RFR for IT Acquisitions must consult with EOTSS' Legal Office to ensure that prior to posting the RFR conforms to this policy.
 For IT Acquisitions involving a complete software solution (i.e. system integration services for customized development or in combination with the licensing of commercial off the shelf software including Software as a Service or “SaaS”), Applicable Agencies must ensure compliance with the IT Acquisition Accessibility Compliance Program, the Enterprise Information Technology Accessibility Standards , and the Enterprise Web Accessibility Standards .
 Applicable Entities must conform to any additional or stricter procurement requirements that may be imposed upon the procurement (e.g. those imposed due to the Applicable Agency’s organizational policies or the funding source, such as in Capital Funded projects).